 Lewis Ocean Bay Heritage Preserve near Myrtle Beach is one of the few places in the world where the insect-eating Venus flytrap grows in the wild.
 You'll find the carnivorous perennials along the edge of another mystery of nature-the Carolina bay, an elliptical depression of uncertain origin.
 Lewis Ocean Bay has 23 of these isolated wetlands.
 In the bay's poor soil, Venus flytraps survive by eating insects.

 Bomb Island on Lake Murray is home to the largest purple martin sanctuary in North America.
 Each evening in July and August, hundreds of thousands of the migratory swallows descend upon the uninhabited island to roost in the trees.
 When they leave at daybreak to feed on bugs, the sky is so thick with birds it appears on weather radar images.
-To witness the phenomenon, take one of the purple martin boat tours offered by The Spirit of Lake Murray.
+To witness the phenomenon, take one of the purple martin boat tours offered by Lake Murray Adventures on its 40-passenger Osprey Tour Boat.

 In this spectacular foraging behavior practiced only in the South Carolina Lowcountry and coastal Georgia, a group of bottlenose dolphins will work as a team to herd a school of fish or shrimp onto a sandbar or beach, then launch their bodies onto the shore to feast on the seafood dinner.
 Most often strand feeding takes place around low tide in tidal creeks.
 Your best bet to catch the dolphins at work is to take an eco tour with an outfitter in coastal areas like Hilton Head Island, Charleston, Kiawah, Folly Beach and Isle of Palms.